"Higher Rock Education is committed to providing free economic education to develop global understanding, compassion, & economic literacy"

 Our passion…economics education.
-Our mission…to provide on-line, supplementary Economics Lessons to young adults, while fostering an appreciation for the relevance of Christianity and economic principles.
+Our mission…to provide online, supplementary economics lessons to young adults, while fostering an appreciation for the relevance of Christianity and economic principles.
 Our goal…to make learning enjoyable and interesting.
 How...by providing interactive exercises, videos, text, and relevant articles.
 Our classroom…anywhere with an internet connection.
-Our market…teachers, home school students, schools and people interested in understanding economics.
+Our market…teachers, homeschools, schools, and anyone else interested in understanding economics.

 As a Non-Profit Organization, we Depend on Your Donations - Thank You!